lasuillard/segfault/README.md

 Free note here. but just your parts.

 * Backend
-  * Recategorize and do others for django admin page
+  * Write various tests for server application
-  * Improve API resource related things(models, serializers, viewsets, ...) with unit tests
+  * Implement websockets for notification / chat
   * (LATER) HTTPS/SSL for Nginx

 * Frontend